Review of 2017’s photography

 I’m glad this came out as well as it did as, hardly surprisingly, it was a bit cold on Whernside.
 The combination of strong wind, sub-zero temperatures and standing around waiting for the light to be right meant that I appreciated every layer I had on.
 And there were many!

 And so onto my wildcard choice and what is probably my favourite photo from 2017: Roppa Cross North, a summertime addition to my North York Moors photo gallery.

 As I’ve already said, the days out I had onto the North York Moors this summer were unforgettable.
-The summer of 2017 was apparently one of the most colourful in years on the moors.
+This summer was apparently one of the most colourful in years on the moors.

 I had been onto Helmsley Moor many years ago and knew it was a great patch of moorland.
 Roppa Cross North and Roppa Cross South are useful as a photographic anchors in the sea of heather, the northern one being the more photogenic to my mind.

 To be there on that evening when the cloud was rolling in just before sunset was just good fortune.
 The result is a photo I love.

 And there you have it, that was 2017.
 I’ve got about a bit this year which has made up for the lack of wild camping trips.
 Hopefully I’ll be dusting off the old tent a bit more often in 2018 and get back to my normal fare.

 To receive an email whenever a new blog entry is published please enter your email address below and it will be added to my list:

 Your email address will not be shared.